dendronhq/dendron-site/vault/dendron.topic.git.md

 Git is the preferred version control system because it integrates with VS Code and GitHub.

 The most likely case is you have a local repository that you need to now add to Git.
-Follow these steps to add your local vault to Git and push up to Github.
+Follow these steps to add your local vault to Git and push up to GitHub.

 - [Join GitHub](https://github.com/join)
 - Further reading, to better understand these tools: [Learn Git and GitHub](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/GitHub)